kbeste/exam/written_test.md

 console.log(arr) // [3,2,1];
 ```

-Please write your answer [here](./reverseArr.js)
+Please write your answer [here](./reverseArr.js)  -done

-6. How does using the `new` keyword affect a function's behavior in JavaScript?
+6. [done] How does using the `new` keyword affect a function's behavior in JavaScript?

 ---
 > Your answer here...
+The 'new' keyword will create a new instance, for example, a new instance of an object.
----
+---c

-7. What is the best thing?
+7. [done] What is the best thing?
 * A) Callbacks
 * B) Objects
 * C) Promises
 * D) Pushing to Github

 ---
 > Your answer here...
+CALLBACKS!!
 ---

 Done!
 Time to start the [React app](./app-details.md)!